Activities and Programs

 shelves and money, which is sent to a famine relief organization.

-Hunger Banquet: Every other year we
+Hunger Banquet: Every few years we

 conduct a Hunger Banquet to aid such organizations as Médecins